 What Are Varicose Veins and Spider Veins?

-The main symptoms of these conditions include:
+The symptoms include:

-- Aching or cramping pain
+- Aching and cramping

 - Thrombophlebitis, or blood clots

-What Causes Varicose Veins and Spider Veins?Varicose veins occur due to a condition known as venous insufficiency.
+Varicose veins occur due to a condition known as venous insufficiency.
 Our heart pumps blood throughout our bodies through a system of veins and arteries.
 Arteries move fresh blood to different parts of the body, while veins carry it back to the heart.
 The relaxation and contraction of muscles helps the blood move where it needs to go.
 Veins also contain valves to stop blood from flowing back into them.
 Venous insufficiency is when these valves are damaged or not working correctly, causing blood to pool and collect in our veins.
 This causes them to bulge outward, particularly in the legs where the weakened valves cannot fight the force of gravity.

 - Blood clotting disorders